Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_16.md

 {{> DiffBox tutorialName="angular-meteor" step="16.2"}}

-Here we created the google-map directive with attributes for biding the center, handling events and zoom of the map.
+Here we created the google-map directive with attributes for binding the center, handling events and zoom of the map.
 So let's define those variables in our scope.
 Go to `partyDetails.js`.

 Inside we will create the $scope.map variable to hold the properties on the map: